 Bright meteor sets off earthquake sensors in Michigan

-Friday, January 19, 2018, 12:24 PM - Residents of the US Midwest and southwestern Ontario were treated to a spectacular event, and a bit of a shake-up on Tuesday night, as a bright meteor fireball exploded north of Detroit, registering as a magnitude 2.0 earthquake.
+Wednesday, January 17, 2018, 13:30 - Residents of the U.S. Midwest and southwestern Ontario, Canada, were treated to a spectacular event, and a bit of a shake-up on Tuesday night, as a bright meteor fireball exploded north of Detroit, registering as a magnitude 2.0 earthquake.

 Just after 8 p.m.
 EST on Tuesday, a bright fireball streaked across the night sky in southeast Michigan, turning the darkness to near daylight for just a few moments.
-As of Wednesday afternoon, nearly 400 reports of the event had shown up on AMSMeteors.org - the website of the American Meteor Society, who routinely catalogue fireball sightings by witnesses around the world.
+As of Wednesday morning, over 350 reports of the event had shown up on AMSMeteors.org - the website of the American Meteor Society, who routinely catalogue fireball sightings by witnesses around the world.

 The observers map for the January 16, 2018 Michigan fireball.
 Credit: AMSmeteors.org

-"This was a very slow moving meteor," Vincent Perlerin of the AMS wrote on their website, saying that it was likely travelling at a speed of around 45,000 kilometres per hour (or about 28,000 miles per hour).
+"This was a very slow moving meteor," Vincent Perlerin of the AMS wrote on their website, saying that it was likely travelling at a speed of around 28,000 miles per hour (or about 45,000 kilometres per hour).
 "This fact, combined with the brightness of the meteor (which suggests a fairly big space rock), shows that the object penetrated deep into the atmosphere before it broke apart."

-On their Facebook page, NASA Meteor Watch said that they agreed with the AMS's conclusions, and estimated that the space rock was probably a little over a meter across.
+On their Facebook page, NASA Meteor Watch said that they agreed with the AMS's conclusions, and estimated that the space rock was probably a about a yard across.

-Bill Cooke, of NASA's Meteoroid Environment Office, told Detroit News the same, and that it likely tipped the scales at about one tonne.
+Bill Cooke, of NASA's Meteoroid Environment Office, told Detroit News the same, and that it likely tipped the scales at about one metric ton.